 Truth is, we've seen all too many pictures of beautiful quilts that were marred by one or more of the mistakes shown here, from distracting backgrounds to color casts.
 Oh, we know that you would never make all the mistakes shown in this one photo ... but wouldn't you be interested in learning how other people could avoid them?
 Good, we thought you might!

 What we'll tell you in this website

 Our aim is simple: we'll show you how you can take topnotch photos of your quilts and other textile art, using a modestly-priced digital camera and a few inexpensive extras, most of which you can pick up at local stores.
-Let's be specific: with a $120 camera and about eighty bucks worth of materials, plus what you'll learn in these pages, you should be able to take accurate, appealing photos of your work ... photos that will show off your quilts to best advantage in show entries and gallery submissions, or on your own website.
+Let's be specific: with a $120 camera or a good smartphone and about eighty bucks worth of materials, plus what you'll learn in these pages, you should be able to take accurate, appealing photos of your work ... photos that will show off your quilts to best advantage in show entries and gallery submissions, or on your own website.
 We'll also tell you about common photographic mistakes and show you some simple tricks to avoid them.

 What we won't tell you